-Los Andes Copper looks forward to the balance of 2022 with drilling, project engineering for a Pre-Feasibility Study and further stakeholder engagement, and increased investor contact as its key milestones.
+Los Andes Copper looks forward to 2023 with drilling, project engineering for a Pre-Feasibility Study and further stakeholder engagement, and increased investor contact as its key milestones.

 We will operate safely and in compliance with all regulations and in compliance of the conditions of our permits.
-We will abide by the terms recently agreed with the Environmental Court for our continued drilling under our permits.
+We will continue to work to fulfill all condition precedents set by the Environmental Court for the Company to resume its drilling program.
 We will remain aware of risks and work in a climate of mutual respect to maximize the project value with all stakeholders.

-We have been monitoring the copper market closely and we have noted a growing consensus with producers, investment banks and consumers that a deficit in copper for the coming decade is likely.
-We plan to highlight with the investment community the rare nature of large-scale new copper projects as demand is expected to be strong from global electrification.
+We continue to monitor the copper market closely and we have noted a growing consensus with producers, investment banks and consumers that a deficit in copper for the coming decade is likely.

-We look to resume drilling with up to 5 drill rigs in September 2022 and to be publishing assay results over the year.
-Immediate objectives include resuming drill holes with good copper results at the end of the hole and filling in certain areas with good results.
-Over the fourth quarter of 2022 the Company plans to continue its exploration offsetting and drilling deeper from previous new large-scale copper intercepts where the deposit remains open.
+We look to resume drilling with up to 5 drill rigs during Q1 2023 and to be publishing assay results over the year.
+Immediate objectives include resuming drill holes with good copper results at the end of the hole, filling in certain areas where resources have the potential to be reclassified, and continue its exploration offsetting and drilling deeper from previous new large-scale copper intercepts where the deposit remains open.

-The Pre-feasibility is targeted for completion in Q4 2022 and engineering work is proceeding according to plan.
-The new drill results planned over the fourth quarter are targeted to illustrate potential beyond the Pre-feasibility plans.
+The Pre-feasibility is targeted for completion in Q1 2023 and engineering work is proceeding according to plan.